veltman/learninglunches/commandline/README.md

 	grep -w "Donald" famousducks.txt

-Find matches for "McDuck" in every file in the current folder:
+Find matches for "McDuck" in every file in the current directory:

 	grep "McDuck" *

-Find matches for "McDuck" in every file in the current folder AND every subfolder, all the way down:
+Find matches for "McDuck" in every file in the current directory AND every subdirectory, all the way down:

 	grep -r "McDuck" *